Cost Of Living

 Accommodations

-University Canada West has partnered with 4stay and GEC to offer UCW students a variety of housing options for rent near the University campuses, including both private and shared accommodation exclusively for University Canada West students.
+University Canada West has partnered with 4stay and GEC to offer UCW students a variety of housing options for rent near the University campuses, including both private and shared accommodation exclusively for UCW.

 The British Columbia (BC) Tenancy Board, officially known as the Residential Tenancy Branch (RTB), is the government body responsible for overseeing and regulating rental housing in the province.
 It provides information, support and dispute resolution services to both landlords and tenants, ensuring that rental relationships are fair and transparent.